100 days of tarot

 inspired by #the100dayproject. for 100 days in a row, a tarot card was pulled from the rider-waite-smith deck to learn the symbols, the stories, the meanings behind each card - and to practice abstract interpretations in different mediums on paper.

-90 studies will be available for purchase, with 10 - one from each decade of days - to be given away to a mailing list subscriber that has opted in to the giveaway.
+90 studies will be available for purchase, with 10 - one from each decade of days - to be given away.

 the rider–waite–smith tarot deck is one of the most widely used tarot decks, first published in 1909 and illustrated by pamela colman smith under the guidance of arthur edward waite. it’s known for its symbolic imagery and detailed scenes on each card to guide interpretation.